Ajanth30/Playwright-Assesment/README.md

 # Playwright Test Automation Assessment

-UI, API, and E2E automation for the Verdentra / training assessment using Playwright (TypeScript).
+UI, API, and E2E automation for the training assessment using Playwright (TypeScript).

 ## Prerequisites